-Simulations can be completed in as little as an hour and a half but can also take up to three hours.
+Training’s can be completed in as little as an hour and a half but can also take up to three hours.
 We are able to be flexible to meet your groups scheduling needs.

-Simulations are best suited for young adults, adults, and youth older than 13 years of age.
+Our training is best suited for young adults, adults, and youth older than 13 years of age.

-Understanding that some of the topics and experiences built into our simulation can be triggering or hit too close to home, participants are invited at the start of each training to step out at any time, to listen to their bodies and minds, and do what is best for them.
+Understanding that some of the topics and experiences built into our training can be triggering or hit too close to home, participants are invited at the start of each training to step out at any time, to listen to their bodies and minds, and do what is best for them.

 We advise that groups be no smaller than 20 and no larger than 50 participants.
 However, we have facilitated groups of up to 250.
 Contact us for more information on large group facilitation.

-Poverty Simulation Inquiry Form:
+Understanding Urban Poverty Training Inquiry Form: